Plug-In Component

 9. | Save your module. |

-Now, preview your module in Express View.
-A dashboard displays showing the data from your end-user's submissions in the source module.
+Now, Preview your module in Express View Express View is how your end-user views you application.
+Express View also lets you preview your applications to test your configuration and view the styling.
+This is also the view your end-users will see when interacting with your application.
+After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
+A dashboard displays showing the data from the source module.
 Using an API call, the Plug-In component retrieves the submissions from the source module and your ViewGrid component displays them.
 This is one of many examples of using the Plug-In component in Unqork.

 The completed configuration looks like this in Express View: